DHI Hair Transplant Results month by month (12 Months) 2026

 More hairs begin to emerge, making the hairline much more visible.

-You’ll see how the new hairline fits your facial structure.
+You’ll finally start to see how the new hairline fits your facial structure.

-Your transplanted hair will still be thin and won’t have the density it will achieve in a few months.
+Your transplanted hair will still be thin and won’t yet have the density it will achieve in the coming months.

-However, many patients find this month encouraging as they see the first signs of their hair transplant.
+However, many patients find this month very encouraging because they begin to see the first real signs of their hair transplant results.

 During this month, you’ll notice improvements every 4 to 5 days.

-By the end, people around you might start commenting on how you look different, especially if they haven’t seen you in a while.
+By the end of Month 4, people around you might start commenting on how different you look, especially if they haven’t seen you in a while.

 What’s in store for Month 5?